-This is a casual, loose fit, button-down shirt with colourful prints that you see worn on the beaches of Hawaii.
+This is a casual, loose fit, button-up shirt with colourful prints that you see worn on the beaches of Hawaii.
 It has a straight flat hem and is usually worn untucked and falls to the hip in a casual easy going style.
 The distinguishing features are a convertible collar and big breast pockets and bright colourful prints and patterns.

 The patterns in these Hawaiian Aloha shirts are inspired from the island staples like hibiscus flowers, palm trees.
 This shirt has a very happy go lucky style just right for vacationing in the beaches

 2. Baseball shirt

 This is the kind of overshirt that you see baseball players wearing – with no collar and a simple button opening.
-Another shirt that seems to be named the same is the simple button-down shirt without a collar, in a raglan style – its sleeves come in a contrast colour and will extend completely to the collar in one piece.
+Another shirt that seems to be named the same is the simple button-up shirt without a collar, in a raglan style – its sleeves come in a contrast colour and will extend completely to the collar in one piece.

 3. Camp shirt

 This is a casual, half sleeved, full-length front button closure, boxy cut shirt with a simple one-piece collar with no collar stand (This has a characterized front opening and is called a camp collar).
 The shirt usually has a flat hem, side vents (Split hem) and is worn without tucking into pants.
 The camp shirts usually feature left chest pockets.
 This is a style that gives you that casual easygoing vibe of the tropics.

 It is very similar to the Aloha shirts, the difference being that the bright patterns are absent, as well as the camp collar.
 Other names for this shirt are cabin shirt, cabana shirt, and lounge shirt.